pranaysy/ETCPy/README.md

 This will rebuild the compiled Cython functions as well.

 ### Usage
 Please check out [`demo.py`](./demo.py) to see ETC in action.
-In addition to the core functionality of ETC, a [brief demo of Compression-Complexity Causality (CCC)](https://github.com/pranaysy/ETCPy/blob/master/demo.py#L150) is also included for uncoupled as well as coupled first-order auto-regressive processes.
+[Functions for dealing with NumPy arrays](https://github.com/pranaysy/ETCPy/blob/master/demo.py#L121) are also available.
+In addition to the core functionality of ETC, a [brief demo of Compression-Complexity Causality (CCC)](https://github.com/pranaysy/ETCPy/blob/master/demo.py#L158) is also included for uncoupled as well as coupled first-order auto-regressive processes.

 The implementations of ETC as well as CCC include parallelization (~SIMD) using Python's `multiprocessing` module and can benefit from more available CPU cores for multiple sequences.